 Last week I decluttered my desk and made pretty drawer dividers to keep my stuff organized.

-The Long Work Area with File Drawers
+The Long Work Table Area with File Drawers

 On the left wall is my new work area that I created with file cabinets the previous owner of the house left and a new file drawer in the center.
 I wanted to create a large working surface for sewing and other projects that don’t need paint and tools.